JoanStinson/CandyCrush/README.md

 ## History

-Currently in WIP!
 Available features:
-- Intro cinematic
+- GIFs (intro cinematic and candy girl)
+- 2 scenes (main menu and first level)
 - Initial grid of candies generation from file
-- Candy swap
+- Random generation of candies after each match
-- Candy grid clear
+- Candy swap and grid clear to get rid of matched candies
-- Score, moves and target with textures
+- Score, moves and target with candy font
 - Music for each scene
-- Etc.
+- Sound effect for each action

 ## Credits